DataDog/integrations-core/ecs_fargate/README.md

             "provider": "ecs"
 	    }
     }
     ```

+    **Note**: if your organization is in Datadog EU site, use `http-intake.logs.datadoghq.eu` for the `host` option instead.

 3. Now, whenever a Fargate task runs, Fluent Bit sends the container logs to your Datadog monitoring with information about all of the containers managed by your Fargate tasks.
-You can see the raw logs on the [Log Explorer page][30], [build monitors][31] for the logs, and use the [Live Container view][29].
+You can see the raw logs on the [Log Explorer page][24], [build monitors][25] for the logs, and use the [Live Container view][26].

 #### AWS logDriver

 Monitor Fargate logs by using the `awslogs` log driver and a Lambda function to route logs to Datadog.

 1. Define the Fargate AwsLogDriver in your task.
-[Consult the AWS Fargate developer guide][20] for instructions.
+[Consult the AWS Fargate developer guide][27] for instructions.

 2. Fargate task definitions only support the awslogs log driver for the log configuration.
 This configures your Fargate tasks to send log information to Amazon CloudWatch Logs.
 The following shows a snippet of a task definition where the awslogs log driver is configured: